Exceptional point in a coupled Swanson system

-Swanson Hamiltonian is well studied by many authors (see for instance, \cite{fri}).
-Jones \cite{jones} showed, by means of a similarity transformation, that $H^{(\alpha, \beta)}$ admits of an equivalent Hermitian representation (see also \cite{mus, que}).
+The Hamiltonian (1.1 is well studied by many authors (see for instance, \cite{fri}).
+Jones \cite{jones} showed, by means of a similarity transformation, that $H^{( \xi , \chi )}$ admits of an equivalent Hermitian representation (see also \cite{mus, que}).
 It was also demonstrated to be pseudo-Hermitian \cite{bag} and subsequently a suitable generalization for it was made \cite{ortiz}.
 A study of non-$\mathcal{PT}$-symmetry phase transition reveals the presence of exceptional points of infinite order \cite{fern}.

 We now proceed to deal with an interacting Swanson Hamiltonian to ascertain its phase transitions as one varies the parameters present in it.
-While crossing over an EP, the system runs into disjoint regions of unbroken $\mathcal{PT}$-symmetry.
 This is distinguished by specific inequalities among the parameters.
-The EP appears at the point of phase transition and is a unique feature of $\mathcal{PT}$ systems.
+An EP appears at the point of phase transition.